Gout and Alcohol

-It’s been strongly associated with gout attacks as not only does it contain alcohol but it also has the highest level of purines than any other alcoholic beverage–something that your doctor told you is the probable cause of your gout.
-It’s also very high in brewer’s yeast which is known to worsen gout pain.
+It’s been strongly associated with gout attacks, as not only does it contain alcohol but it also has the highest level of purines compared to any other alcoholic beverage.
+It’s also high in brewer’s yeast which is known to worsen gout pain.

 In one study, they found that patients who consumed a 12-ounce serving of beer per day were almost two times more likely to have gout compared to those who don’t drink alcohol.

-One liquor drink can increase one’s risk for a gout attack, but two or more increased the risk by a whopping 60 percent.
+One liquor drink can increase one’s risk for a gout attack, but two or more increase the risk by a whopping 60%.

 These results apply to men since most of the participants in the study were men.
 The effects of alcohol for women with gout are unclear, but the pattern of its effects on risk of gout attacks was generally similar to men’s.

-With this in mind, you should try to cut out beer and stick to wine since it still does provide some health benefit if drank moderately.
+With this in mind, you should try to cut out beer and stick to wine since it still does provide some health benefit if consumed in moderation.

-Studies have shown that people who drank less than two wines per day got some protective effect though not statistically significant.
+Studies have shown that people who drink less than two cups of wine per day get some protective effect though, it is not statistically significant.
 This is because people who only drink wine tend to have healthier lifestyles compared to those who drink just beer.
-They eat healthily, exercise regularly, and smoke less compared to beer and liquor drinkers.
+They eat healthily, exercise regularly and smoke less compared to beer and liquor drinkers.

 As for beer, you should know that most of the stuff you buy from the store probably contains harmful ingredients not reported on the label.
 This is because alcohol companies have lobbied the industry for years, giving them the ability to use unsafe ingredients in their formula without including them in the label.

-For example, there’s Newcastle beer contains coloring made from ammonia which is cancer-causing.
-Then there’s Corona beer which contains GMO corn syrup.
-It’s an evil substance similar to high fructose corn syrup which is metabolically risky for you.
+For example, Newcastle beer contains coloring made from ammonia which is cancer-causing.
+Then there’s Corona beer which contains genetically modified organism (GMO) corn syrup.
+It’s an evil substance similar to high fructose corn syrup which is metabolically risky.
 The fructose is absorbed immediately and goes directly to your liver.
-Any gout sufferer who has done his research will know that liver and digestive health are important factors in managing gout symptoms.
+Any gout sufferer who has done their research knows that liver and digestive health are important factors in managing gout symptoms.

-Other beers like Michelob Ultra beer, Budweiser, Guinness, Coors Lite, and Miller Lite are also said to contain ingredients harmful to gout sufferers.
-Ingredients like GMO corn, GMO dextrose and corn syrup, high fructose corn syrup can be found in these beers which are not suitable for your gout.
+Other beers like Michelob Ultra beer, Budweiser, Guinness, Coors Lite and Miller Lite are also said to contain ingredients harmful to gout sufferers.
+Ingredients like GMO corn, GMO dextrose and corn syrup and high-fructose corn syrup can be found in these beers which are not suitable for your gout.

-If you can, try to stay away from American beers since they’re filled with GMO and go for organic beers instead.
-They’re brewed locally using organic ingredients and won’t have as bad effects as more popular beers do.
+If you can, try to stay away from American beers since they are filled with GMO.
+Instead, go for organic beers.
+They’re brewed locally using organic ingredients and will not be as unhealthy.

 How Much Alcohol Can People With Gout Drink?

-Each gout patient is different, so it’s hard to determine what the safe limit for alcohol is.
+Each gout patient is different, so it is hard to determine what the safe limit for alcohol is.
 It’s best to monitor your alcohol consumption and limit yourself to amounts that work best for you.

 Make sure to speak with your doctor about taking medications while drinking alcohol.

-There is no hard evidence to prove that alcohol reduces the efficacy of allopurinol, but it’s still best to get the proper dosage to help you achieve low enough uric acid levels.
-If you still cannot lower your uric acid levels, then you may need to make drastic lifestyle changes such as cutting out alcohol altogether.
+There is no hard evidence to prove that alcohol reduces the efficacy of allopurinol, but it is still best to get the proper dosage to help you achieve low enough uric acid levels.
+If you still cannot lower your uric acid levels, then you may need to make drastic lifestyle changes, such as cutting out alcohol altogether.

-During a gout flare up, you should be avoiding alcohol as it could make it worse.
+During a gout flare-up, you should avoid alcohol, as it could make it worse.
 Your gout is already experiencing a buildup of uric acid crystals.
-By drinking alcohol, you are only adding to the buildup and overworking your kidneys resulting in kidney stones and lumps under the skin.
+By drinking alcohol, you are only adding to the buildup and overworking your kidneys, resulting in kidney stones and lumps under the skin.